 The potential Complainant has the right to request that the Title IX Coordinator not share their name (or other identifiable information) with the Respondent, or that the Title IX Coordinator take no action in response to a Report.
 Title IX Coordinator, as appropriate, have the responsibility for evaluating confidentiality requests.
-If the potential Complainant makes such a request, the Title IX Coordinator will balance the request with its dual obligation to provide a safe and non-discriminatory environment for all College's community members, and to remain true to principles of due process and fundamental fairness that require the College to provide the Respondent with notice of the allegations and an opportunity to respond before action is taken against the Respondent.
+If the potential Complainant makes such a request, the Title IX Coordinator will balance the request with its dual obligation to provide a safe and non-discriminatory environment for all College's community members, and to remain true to principles of due process and fundamental fairness that require the College to provide the Respondent.
 The Title IX Coordinator will make this determination consistent with the following considerations: 1) the seriousness of the conduct; 2) the respective ages and roles of the Complainant and the Respondent; 3) whether there have been other Complaints against the Respondent; and 4) the right of the Respondent to receive notice and relevant information before disciplinary action is sought.